couchbaselabs/docs-ng/contents/_ruby/content.markdown

 already exists and has data.
 This operation overwrites the existing with the new data.

- * **API Call** — `set(key, value, options)`
+**Signature**  `object.set(key, value, options)`

- * **Asynchronous** — no
+**Asynchronous** no

- * **Description** — Store a value using the specified key, whether the key already exists or not.
+**Description** Store a value using the specified key, whether the key already exists or not.
 Will overwrite a value if the given key/value already exists.

- * **Returns** — `fixnum` ( The CAS value for the object stored.
+**Returns**  `fixnum` ( The CAS value for the object stored.
 A fixed number )

- * **Arguments** —
+**Arguments**

- * **string key** — Document ID used to identify the value
+**string key** Document ID used to identify the value

- * **object value** — Value to be stored
+**object value** Value to be stored

- * **hash options** — Hash containing option/value pairs used during a set operation.
+**hash options** Hash containing option/value pairs used during a set operation.

- * — **Structure definition:**
+**Structure definition:**

- * — `:ttl` (int) — :ttl (Expiry) —
+`:ttl` (int) :ttl (Expiry)

- * — Time for document to exist in server before it is automatically destroyed.
+Time for document to exist in server before it is automatically destroyed.
 This option symbol is :ttl and the value can be any number representing seconds.

- * — `:flags` (fixnum) — Flags for storage options. —
+`:flags` (fixnum) Flags for storage options.

- * — Flags used during the set.
+Flags used during the set.
 These flags are ignored by the Couchbase server but preserved for use by a client.
 This includes default flags recorded for new values and was used as part of the memcached protocol.

- * — `:format` (symbol) — How to represent value in storage. —
+`:format` (symbol) How to represent value in storage.

- * — Determines how a value is represented in storage.
+Determines how a value is represented in storage.
 Possible values include :document for JSON data, :plain for string storage, and :marshal to serialize your ruby object using Marshall.dump and Marshal.load.

- * — `:cas` (fixnum) — CAS Value —
+`:cas` (fixnum) CAS Value

- * — The CAS value for an object.
+The CAS value for an object.
 This value was created on the server and is guaranteed to be unique for each value for a given key.
 You provide this value as an option when you want basic optimistic concurrency control while doing sets.

- * **Exceptions** —
+**Exceptions**

- * `Couchbase::Error::Connect` — Exception object specifying failure to connect to a node.
+`Couchbase::Error::Connect` Exception object specifying failure to connect to a node.

- * `Couchbase::Error::KeyExists` — Exception object indicating the key already
-   exists on the server.
+`Couchbase::Error::KeyExists` Exception object indicating the key already exists on the server.

- * `Couchbase::Error::ValueFormat` — Exception object indicating the value cannot
-   be serialized with chosen encoder, e.g. if you try to store the Hash in :plain mode.
+`Couchbase::Error::ValueFormat` Exception object indicating the value cannot be serialized with chosen encoder, e.g. if you try to store the Hash in :plain mode.

 Examples of using set as follows: